This document discusses the creation and maintenance of "Summary Tables".

 Case 3: PRIMARY KEY (foo, dy) and summarization can happen anytime.

 This case pushes the complexity onto the summarization by doing a IODKU.
+That is, rows are not only inserted, but, in the case of tardy data, updated.

 Advice?
 Avoid Case 1; too messy.
 Case 2 is ok if the extra rows are not too common.
 Case 3 may be the closest to "once size fits all".